Vishvajeet590/CowinPy-Andy/README.md

 # Update :
 You can dowload apk from [Here](https://github.com/Vishvajeet590/CowinPy-Andy/blob/master/APK/CowinPy.apk) V1.1 : Automatically detects SMS from COWIN and enters it
-     : Beep alert sounds are now suported on Android.
+     \n: Beep alert sounds are now suported on Android.

 # Screenshots